temp-mw/demo-apm/golang/setup/README.md

 ## Prequisites :

-To monitor APM data on dashboard, Middleware Host agent needs to be installed.
+* To monitor APM data on dashboard, Middleware Host agent needs to be installed.
+* You can refer [this demo project](https://github.com/middleware-labs/demo-apm/tree/master/golang) to refer use cases of APM.

 --------------------